-These who do not have hitherto lest as few cattle as those who do.
-But now the rangels too short to make it safe to own cattle without a ten of hay to every cow.
-Speers will live in an ordinary winter.
-Hay out is now out outside of inclosures and will cost, not including interest on value of ranch \$5 per ton, is will-grass hay. (ibid)
+Those who do not have hitherto lost as few cattle as those who do.
+But now the range is too short to make it safe to own cattle without a ton of hay to every cow.
+Sreers will live in an ordinary winter.
+Hay out is now cut outside of inclosures and will cost, not including interest on value of ranch #3 per ton, ie will-grass hay. (ibid)

-weak cows in winter, we would feed to one hundred cus about five hundred pounds of hay a day, usually we feed to this number one thousand pounds.
+Wif there is plenty of browse-feed in the inclosures where we put weak cows in winter, we would feed to one hundred cos about five hundred pounds of hay a day, usually we feed to this number one thousand pounds.

 "We have three hundred acres of meadow fenced, 150 a res of which is cut with a mowing machine and yields commonly one and one-half tons of wild grass hay to the acre.
-As we are not compelled to feed every winter, our stock of hay accumulates end we are thus enabled when it is necessary to feed a large hard of cattle.
+As we are not compelled to feed every winter, our stock of hay accumulates and we are thus enabled when it is necessary to feed a large herd of cattle.
 But the great difficulty in this sort of provision is the impossibility of getting our stock to the hay when a hard winter comes, owing to deep-crusted snows which prevent stock from being driven far.
 Many stock-raisers have claimed, terefore with much correctness, that their loss during an occasional hard winter will not reach the great expense of maintaining a hay ranch and especially as they are liable toloss in any case from the probability of being unable to collect their cattle to feed them.

-"The work of branding begins the first of May when an outfit of a dozen men starts out with a wagon and cook, and compnear some corral on the range.
+"The work of branding begins the first of May when an outfit of a dozen men starts out with a wagon and cook, and campnear some corral on the range.
 The surrounding country is ridden over and all stock handled and calves branded within reach, the branding pen being used to corral cows and calves in.
-"Ite working all the range within reach the outsit and wagon go on to another corral, ten or twenty miles distant, and proceed to handle all the stock in that neighborhood.
+"If the working all the range within reach the outfit and wagon go on to another corral, ten or twenty miles distant, and proceed to handle all the stock in that neighborhood.

 Thus they go through the range where, at different points convenient to favorite pasture grounds of cattle and to good water, corrals have been located for branding.
-Many calves are necessarily missed and then toget leave their mothers, nor are weaned naturally, they are called 'slick-ears' 'sleepers' or 'mavericks' and belong to any cattleman who can get his brand on them.
-In the spring men go out 'slick-earing' with lasses and branding irons on their saddles and secure such calves.
+Many calves are necessarily missed and when toese leave their mothers, are are weaned naturally, they are called 'slick-ears' 'sleepers' or 'mavericks' and belong to any cattleman who can get his brand on them.
+In the spring men go out 'slick-earing' with lassos and branding irons on their saddles and secure such calves.
 The animals are roped and theiron put on, having been heated over a fire of sage-brush or cow-chips.
-This sort of business has proved themost profitable branch of the enterprise to some cattle raisers as they brand more valves than their cows mother
+This sort of business has proved themost profitable branch of the enterprise to some cattle raisers as they brand more valves than their cows mother.

-"while quality is much improved, weight and values have much drepreciated, owing to short range and surplus of supply over demand." attle used to sell for \$40 but now they sell by the herd at \$10.
+"while quality is much improved, weights and values have much drepreciated, owing to short range and surplus of supply over demand." attle used to sell for \$40 but now they sell by the herd at \$10.

 Improvement in quality has occurred by the importation of shorthorn bulls and cows.
-Stock will be improved by shorthorn bulls and cows.
-Stock will be improved by shorthorn bulls and cows.
+Stock will be improved by shorthorn boom blood; but improvement of cattle with us does not seem to pay.